 Good online reputation management doesn’t mean just covering up any non-positive mentions of your business and products online.
 It means putting yourself in a position to avoid that negative attention, proactively generating positive stories and press to balance out unfavorable content, and responding appropriately to criticism and complaints.
-A deft PR leader brought in with a public relations executive search can even turn negative experiences into powerful, positive press.
+A deft PR leader brought in with a public relations executive search with an executive search, communications can even turn negative experiences into powerful, positive press.

 3. Tracking and Analyzing Your Communications Initiatives

 There was a time, not long ago, when businesses didn’t really expect to know how impactful their PR and external communications efforts were.
 They’d just issue some announcements, publish some press releases, maybe have a press conference, and hope for the best.